 Carlos Pena Contract Information:

-Signed a minor league contract with the Royals in August of 2013.
+Signed a minor league contract with the Rangers in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Carlos Pena – simply subscribe now.